xiaohai-huang/learning-notes/university/cab420-machine-learning/010-machine-learning-basics.md

 ## Neural Networks

-A computer system modelled on the human brain and nervous system - Builit on simple, stacked operations
+A computer system modelled on the human brain and nervous system - Built on simple, stacked operations

 Typically have high number of parameters & lots of interconnections